-When searching for a potential home for you or a loved one, you may notice each has unique features that set it apart.
-One of the most critical aspects of senior living communities you might take note of is whether they operate as a for-profit or nonprofit organization.
+When searching for a potential home for yourself or a loved one, you may notice each has unique features that set it apart.
+One of the most critical aspects of senior living communities is whether they operate as a for-profit or non-profit organization.

-While you might think of some similarities at first, there are critical differences between these types of communities.
-The differences can make a significant impact on your family member’s experience.
-Learning the distinctions between for-profit and nonprofit senior living communities, quality of care and the benefits of nonprofit residents can help you narrow the search and make the right choice for your loved one and family.
+There are critical differences between for-profit and non-profit senior living communities that can make a significant impact on your family member’s experience.
+Learning the distinctions between for-profit and non-profit senior living communities, and the quality of care they offer, can help you narrow the search and make the right choice for your loved one and family.

 There are different types of senior living communities based on the level of care needed for the individual: 55+ active adult living, independent living, assisted living, memory care, short-term rehabilitation, skilled nursing, home care and adult day programs.
-After assessing the needs of an individual, communities may assist with daily living, life enrichment, supervision, and transportation, among other amenities.
+After assessing the needs of a resident, communities may assist with daily living, life enrichment, supervision, and transportation, among other services and amenities.

-While for-profit and nonprofit organizations charge a monthly fee, there are several differences between these two types of communities:
+While for-profit and non-profit organizations both charge a monthly fee, there are several differences between these two types of communities.

 What Is For-Profit Senior Living?

-Nonprofit senior living communities, in contrast, are typically associated with a group, whether religious, professional or ethnic.
-Many nonprofit residences are mission-driven organizations.
-While these communities charge fees for residents to stay, nonprofit organizations reinvest these funds back into the costs of running the community.
-Essentially, every time you pay for a loved one to stay at a nonprofit living community, these payments go directly back to the community after expenses.
+Non-profit senior living communities, in contrast, are typically associated with a group, whether religious, professional or ethnic.
+Many non-profit communities are mission-driven organizations.
+While these communities charge fees for residents to stay, non-profit organizations reinvest these funds back into the costs of running the community.
+Essentially, every time you pay for a loved one to stay at a non-profit living community, these payments go directly back to the community after expenses.

-When discussing the quality of care you’ll receive in these types of communities, it’s important to note that no one rule applies to them all.
+When discussing the quality of care offered at non-profit and for-profit senior living communities, it’s important to note that no one rule applies to them all.
 However, there are a few foundational differences in these communities that can impact care in specific ways.

 Since for-profit organizations aim to turn a profit, it can be easy for them to prioritize their bottom line over resident care.

-On the other hand, a smaller nonprofit residence has its advantages.
+On the other hand, a smaller non-profit community has its advantages.
 They only seek funding to provide comfortable care for each person.
-As a result, each person’s fee is invested back into the community, and every resident can benefit from the financial stability of the nonprofit organization.
+As a result, each person’s fee is invested back into the community, and every resident can benefit from the financial stability of the non-profit organization.

-Beyond the tangible differences between nonprofit and for-profit communities, you may find comfort knowing your loved one’s community is mission-driven rather than driven by a shareholder or chain.
-At a nonprofit senior living community, your loved one’s well-being and quality of care come first.
+Beyond the tangible differences between non-profit and for-profit communities, you may find comfort knowing your loved one’s community is mission-driven rather than driven by a stakeholder or chain.
+At a non-profit senior living community, your loved one’s well-being and quality of care come first.

 1. A Driving Mission